ukon1990/js-utilities/README.md

 ## DateUtil
 * `getDifferenceInMS` - Returns the difference between two dates in milliseconds
-* `getDifferenceInSeconds` - Returns the difference between two dates in milliseconds
+* `getDifferenceInSeconds` - Returns the difference between two dates in seconds
-* `getDifferenceInMinutes` - Returns the difference between two dates in milliseconds
+* `getDifferenceInMinutes` - Returns the difference between two dates in minutes
-* `getDifferenceInHours` - Returns the difference between two dates in milliseconds
+* `getDifferenceInHours` - Returns the difference between two dates in hours
-* `getDifferenceInDays` - Returns the difference between two dates in milliseconds
+* `getDifferenceInDays` - Returns the difference between two dates in days
-* `getDifferenceInWeeks` - Returns the difference between two dates in milliseconds
+* `getDifferenceInWeeks` - Returns the difference between two dates in weeks
 * `timeSince` - Returns the time since a provided date.
 The second parameter can be empty(defaults to ms) or `s`/`seconds`, `m`/`minutes`, `h`/`hours`, `d`/`days`, `w`/`weeks`.